 Christmas is a time for giving and sharing, and we’ve got a great Traditional Brandy Custard recipe to give to you.
-Our family has been using this traditional recipe for 50 years.
-We hope it becomes part of your family Christmas tradition for just as long!
+Our family has been using this traditional recipe for years and we hope it becomes part of your family Christmas tradition for just as long!

 First things first, you’ll need to cook your Christmas Pudding!